StudioEtrange/ConfigTree/docs/index.rst

 ConfigTree will be useful for you, if you want to:

-*   keep default configuration options and environment-specific separated (even for complex tree-like structure of environments);
+*   keep default configuration options and environment-specific ones separated (even for complex tree-like structure of environments);
 *   keep subsystem settings separated;
 *   validate configuration;